From the production of agricultural fertilizers to the refinement of petroleum and food products-

 - Innovating novel systems for harnessing stored cryogenic (thermal) and chemical energy.

-- Developing thermophysical property models for handling and purifying cryogenic fluid mixtures.
+- Developing thermophysical property models and technologies that support custody exchange.

 Those who work with hydrogen often say, “Hydrogen is no better, nor worse, than any other fuel.
 You just have to know the rules for working with hydrogen.”
 Hence our work and mission in the HYPER lab.